STARTBODY

 Once you have the attention of a school, they will want an interview either by phone or in person.
 Once an offer has been made, you should give them your decision within a few days.
 Schools tend to want a firm reply fairly quickly.
 They are required to offer you a contract.

-Good TEFL jobs - Good TEFL Habits
+Good TEFL Jobs - Good TEFL Habits

 Make sure you have answers to all questions regarding salary or hourly pay rate, whether you’ll have to travel to your lessons and if you get compensated for this time and reimbursed for expenses, what kind of material resources the school has for lesson planning and teaching materials, what kind of administrative and collegial support you will have, etc.